imlauer/imlauer.github.io/index.md

 * Most jobs are fake.
 * [Zero sum games are bad](https://i.ibb.co/Jw4KSzvK/geohot.jpg): patent trolls, finance, sales, real estate, tip screen design, advertising.
 * Statistics are a new form of advertising.
-* Zoomers a mail client is an "app".
+* For Zoomers a mail client is an "app".
 * Vibecoding is a scam: You are still doing the coding, you are just using a different language (English in this case), and English is a poor language for many reasons: it's not precise.

 ---